 “The US is cracking down on vaping while the UK is promoting e-cigarettes as an aid to giving up smoking.
 Where does the truth lie?”
-Is the newest article regarding the misinformation campaigns regarding vaping in the Guardian.
-Whilst I’m sure we can all agree that The Guardian is one of the more trusted news sources, aren’t we getting a bit tired of having to reiterate the same information over, and over again?
+Is the newest article regarding the misinformation campaigns around vaping in the Guardian.
+Whilst I’m sure we can all agree that The Guardian is one of the more trusted news sources, aren’t we getting a bit tired of having to reiterate the same information over and over again?

 The majority of developments within the vaping industry is situated in America with its continual shift of legislation, ‘epidemics’ and misinformation spread by the news outlets.
-We have seen a rise in states banning flavoured eliquid, banning vaping altogether, and even the US Centers for Disease Control and Prevention (CDC) recommending stopping vaping completely back in 2019.
+We have seen a rise in states banning flavoured e-liquid, banning vaping altogether, and even the US Centers for Disease Control and Prevention (CDC) recommending stopping vaping completely back in 2019.

 The ‘Mysterious Vaping Illness’ timeline